-- "The Power of Advocacy-Promoting Participation to Improve Care" an informative presentation on how to become an effective personal and public advocate with an overview of current access and health policy initiatives; - "I Love Someone with Chronic Disease, So..." a light-hearted presentation for loved ones, caretakers, and individuals living with a chronic disease given by a loved one drawing from his personal experiences in coping with family members' chronic conditions; - "Hope is on the Horizon" an inspiring program to educate "patient to patient" on the importance of clinical research trials and the significance of participation in getting new therapies to those who need them while providing current trial information.
+- "The Power of Advocacy-Promoting Participation to Improve Care and Advance Research" an informative presentation on how to become an effective personal and public advocate with an overview of current access and health policy initiatives; - "I Love Someone with Chronic Disease, So..." a light-hearted presentation for loved ones, caretakers, and individuals living with a chronic disease given by a loved one drawing from his personal experiences in coping with family members' chronic conditions; - "Hope is on the Horizon" an inspiring program to educate "patient to patient" on the importance of clinical research trials and the significance of participation in getting new therapies to those who need them while providing current trial information.

 We remain committed to ensuring that the Biosimilars regulatory pathway recognizes the complexities of lupus and autoimmune patients and that products are safe, efficacious and have distinguishable nonproprietary names.
-We submitted comments on Biosimilars to the FDA, FTC, and WHO, are active members of two Biologic Coalitions, and serve as a Steering Committee Member for the Biosimilars Stakeholder Workshop, presented as a panelist at a New York State "Discovering Cures" Legislative Briefing and the Biotechnology Innovation Organization's (BIO), International Scientific Meeting, and supported patient protection legislation in fourteen states.
-We also participated in a 5-minute advocacy video about non-medical switching and biologicals, led advocacy efforts in New York state resulting in legislation for both a Lupus Education & Outreach Program and Step Therapy Reform being passed and signed into law, and participated as a panelist at a federal briefing on "The Ethics of Step Therapy" and continue to support the project by integrating the concept into advocacy initiatives.
-We supported lupus and allied disease programs for individuals with lupus and their loved ones, health professionals and others in the community during 2016 through the tireless efforts of our outstanding volunteers who logged 4,277 hours.
+We submitted comments on Biosimilars to the FDA, FTC, and WHO, are active members of two Biologic Coalitions, and serve as a Steering Committee Member for the Biosimilars Stakeholder Workshop, and supported patient protection legislation in forty-one states to date.
+We also participated in a 5-minute advocacy video about non-medical switching and biologicals, led advocacy efforts in New York state resulting in legislation for Lupus Awareness, Education & Outreach Programs and Biologic Drug Substitution Laws being passed, and participated as a panelist at a state briefing on non-medical switching.
+We supported lupus and allied disease programs for individuals with lupus and their loved ones, health professionals and others in the community during 2017 through the tireless efforts of our outstanding volunteers who logged 5,378 hours.

 Lupus and Allied Diseases Association submitted comments on the 21st Century Cures and Senate Healthier Americans Initiatives, provided public comments to CMS regarding Medicare Parts B and D and Medicaid issues and led and supported sign-on efforts.
-We continue to colead the collaborative effort for the lupus community's Externally-led FDA Patient-Focused Drug Development Initiative and are participating as a Workgroup Member on the FDA Quinacrine Compounding Access Issue for Lupus.
-We gave input on the NIH Future Directions of Lupus Research as a member of the NIAMS Lupus Federal Working Group (LFWG), participated as a Steering Committee Member for the CDC Public Health Agenda for Lupus and are a Member of the National Lupus Partners Network.
+We continued to colead the collaborative effort for the lupus community's Externally-led FDA Patient-Focused Drug Development Initiative and are participating as a Workgroup Member on the FDA Quinacrine Compounding Access Issue for Lupus.
+We continue to participate as an active member of the NIAMS Lupus Federal Working Group (LFWG) and are a Member of the LFA's National Lupus Partners Network.
 We also continue to serve as the only Patient Advocacy Representative on the IUS/WHO/AF/CDC Auto-antibody Standardization Committee.

 Lupus and Allied Diseases Association sponsored Public Awareness and Information programs by educating the public, physicians and other health professional about lupus symptoms, diagnosis and treatment, promoting public awareness to the local community through public service announcements, media interviews, press releases, social media, and speaking engagements.
 We also disseminated up-to-date treatment and research information through our telephone line, a physician referral list, and distribution of lupus inquiry packets and materials including brochures, local newsletters and national publications.
-We distributed materials at health and wellness events, the Lupus Agencies of New York State (LANYS) 8th Annual Lupus Awareness Day, and 3rd Annual Rare Disease Day in the NYS Capital, BIO's International Meeting, and through multiple listings with local and community resource and referral agencies.
-Elevating public and professional awareness of lupus helps to increase the number of patients who seek medical attention and raise the level of professional knowledge about the disease, which in turn leads to earlier diagnosis and better treatment, and a more positive prognosis.
+We distributed materials at health and wellness events, the Lupus Agencies of New York State (LANYS) 9th Annual Lupus Awareness Day in the NYS Capital, BIO's International Meeting, and the American College of Rheumatology's (ACR) Annual Scientific Meeting and through multiple listings with local and community resource and referral agencies.
+Elevating public and professional awareness of lupus helps to increase the number of people who seek medical attention and raise the level of professional knowledge about the disease, which in turn leads to earlier diagnosis and intervention and a more positive prognosis.